slsa-framework/source-tool/POLICY.md

 Level 1: N/A

-Level 2: Repos are eligible for Level 2 if they have enabled the "Restrict Deletions" (`deletion`) and "Block force pushes" (`non_fast_forward`) rules for the branch in question.
+Level 2+: Repos are eligible for Level 2 if they have enabled the "Restrict Deletions" (`deletion`) and "Block force pushes" (`non_fast_forward`) rules for the branch in question.

-Open Question: should we look for anything else?

-Level 3: Open question: should we rely on the provenance attestations that are generated?

 ### Identity Management

 Level 1: N/A

-Level 2+: Open question: How can we check that GitHub identities are what's used?
-Implicit?
+Level 2+: This tool relies on GitHub's [built-in user management](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#user-accounts).

 ### Strong Authentication